 01 of 07

-Clay differs from inelastic earths and fine sand because of its ability, when wetted with the proper amount of water, to form a cohesive mass and to retain its shape when molded.
+Clay differs from inelastic earth and fine sand because of its ability, when wetted with the proper amount of water, to form a cohesive mass and to retain its shape when molded.
 This quality is known as clay’s plasticity.
 When heated to high temperatures, clay also partially melts, resulting in the tight, hard, rock-like substance known as ceramic material.

 02 of 07

 Classes of Clay

 Clay can be divided into several classes, based on its characteristics and at what temperature the clay must be fired in order for it to become mature—or reach its optimum hardness and durability.